Supreme Court: The Youngstown Decision

 The Supreme Court rejected Truman's seizure of the steel mills because it was incompatible with the expressed will of Congress in the form of the Taft-Hartley Act.

-Now let's fast-forward to the Obama and Trump eras to look at more recent controversies over executive orders and the limits of presidential power.
+Now let's fast-forward to look at more recent controversies over executive orders and the limits of presidential power.